KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 How can you use it?

-1. Write the module or modules you want to test in the file ownModuleList.json.
-The only obligatory field is "url", but you can also enter the "branch".
+1. Write the module or modules you want to test in the file [`ownModuleList.json`](ownModuleList.json).
+The only obligatory field is "url", but you can also enter a "branch".
 2. Execute `npm run ownList`.
-3. You can see the result in the result.md.
+3. You can see the result in [`result.md`](result.md).

 ## Ideas / To do